 What Causes Separation Anxiety?

-There’s no definitive cause for separation anxiety, but experts believe that some dogs may be more likely to have separation anxiety, especially if they are shelter dogs or dogs who have experienced traumatic separation.
-One bad experience while being alone can also trigger separation anxiety.
+There’s no definitive cause for separation anxiety, but experts believe some dogs are more likely to have separation anxiety if they’re shelter dogs or experienced traumatic separation.
+One terrible experience while being alone also triggers separation anxiety.

-Monitoring your pup during sudden life changes like moving or going back to work after a pandemic can put you one step ahead of spotting symptoms of separation anxiety and even curbing it.
+Monitoring your pup during sudden life changes, like moving or going back to work after a pandemic.
+Spotting the separation anxiety symptoms in dogs can put you one step ahead.

 Here are five symptoms of separation anxiety in dogs: